Registration

 Besides sending you an email about your Time Ticket, the Office of the Registrar has a page about Time Tickets that may be helpful.

-What happens if I wait until later – a few weeks or months after my Time Ticket – to register?
+What happens if I wait until a few weeks or months after my Time Ticket to register?

 What if I have a hold and cannot register during my Time Ticket?

-If you have a hold for any reason that restricts your ability to register let an advisor know ASAP (before registration begins if possible).
-They will work with you as much as possible to have a seat for you in your required courses.
+If you have a hold for any reason that restricts your registration ability, let an advisor know ASAP (before registration begins, if possible).
+They can help you figure out the source of the hold and work with you as much as possible to get you a seat in your required CS courses.

 Registration Checklist